Architecture, at its best, doesn’t just shelter us—it lifts us. Thankyou Marcus for our beautiful home!

 A MODULAR HOME DESIGN SYSTEM.

-mi shack® creates modular home design in WA with an architectural edge.
+mi shack® is architect-designed modular home design with a Margaret River edge.

-Our MIDS modular design system helps clients test site, brief, budget, planning logic and construction pathways before a project becomes too expensive to question.
+At its heart is MIDS — our Modular Integrated Design System.
+It’s a smart way to test your site, brief, budget, planning logic and construction pathway early, before a project gets too expensive to question.

-Designed by Marcus Browne RAIA, registered architect in Western Australia, mi shack® creates architect-designed homes, holiday homes and retreats across coastal, rural, metro and regional WA.
+Designed by Marcus Browne RAIA, a registered architect in Western Australia, mi shack® creates homes, holiday homes and retreats right across the state — coastal, rural, metro and regional.

-From Yallingup, Dunsborough, Wilyabrup and Eagle Bay to Fremantle, Esperance, Injidup, Margaret River and Peppermint Grove Beach, each project adapts the same design system to a different site, family and budget reality.
+From Yallingup, Dunsborough, Wilyabrup and Eagle Bay to Fremantle, Esperance, Injidup, Margaret River and Peppermint Grove Beach, every shack runs on the same design system.
+Each one just adapts it to a different site, family and budget.

 A little mid-century.